mhevery/jasmine-node/README.md

 *  Rewrote Terminal Reporter
 *  Removed TeamCity Reporter (no support for Jasmine 2.0)
 *  Removed JUnit Reporter (no support for Jasmine 2.0)
+*  Removed Growl Reporter (no support for Jasmine 2.0)

 install
 ------